databricks/koalas/CONTRIBUTING.md

 There are some explicit notes to keep in mind:

-  - For statements for preparation used in doctests that don't fit in two lines, insert a newline to make it a separate example block in API documentation.
+  - For statements for data preparation used in doctests that don't fit in two lines, insert a newline to make it a separate example block in API documentation.
 See the examples below:

     ```python
     >>> df = ks.DataFrame([[1, 2], [4, 5], [7, 8]],